-- 5.41 A further site (East of Markham Moor) is anticipated to result in negligible effects, as the sites are located within 2km of at least one area of open space. - 5.42 In addition, one site (High Marnham Power Station) could have a minor negative effect although this is uncertain as although it is within 2km of an area of open space (cemetery) the site also contains CROW open access land (footpath) which could be lost through development of the site. - 5.43 One of the 13 site options (Apleyhead) with likely minor positive effects in relation to this objective is proposed to be allocated in the Local Plan.
+- GP surgeries has not been considered as NHS GP surgeries tend to only accept people who live (rather than work) nearby. - 5.43 A further site (East of Markham Moor) is anticipated to result in negligible effects, as the sites are located within 2km of at least one area of open space. - 5.44 In addition, one site (High Marnham Power Station) could have a minor negative effect although this is uncertain as although it is within 2km of an area of open space (cemetery) the site also contains CROW open access land (footpath) which could be lost through development of the site. - 5.45 One of the 15 site options (Apleyhead) with likely minor positive effects in relation to this objective is proposed to be allocated in the Local Plan.
 Most of the other alternative options not proposed for allocation could also have minor positive effects.

-5.44 One Gypsy and Traveller site (Land at North Blyth) is expected to have negligible effects on this SA objective as there are areas of open space within 2km of the site, while the other (Land at Elkesley) is expected to have minor positive effects, as it is within 800m of open space.
-Both sites are proposed to be allocated in the Local Plan.
+5.46 One Gypsy and Traveller site (Land at North Blyth) is expected to have negligible effects on this SA objective as there are areas of open space within 2km of the site, while the other (Land at Elkesley) is expected to have minor positive effects, as it is within 800m of open space.
+Only Land at North Blyth is proposed to be allocated in the Local Plan.